AI For Property Management Odor Complaint Calls

 An owner asks for proof before management has a usable record.

-AfterThe update starts with what was reported, what was captured, and what next step was routed.
+AfterThe update starts with what was reported, what was captured, and what next step started.

 Vendors call back to rediscover the source, access, and affected area.